louis-cz/louis-cz/README.md

 # Hi, I'm Louis !

-With a background in software engineering and biology I work in **bioinformatics** public research.
+With a background in software engineering and biology I work in **bioinformatics**.
 I'm based in France and I'm still a student!

 ### Professional repos